Skip to main content

 Closed position #

-Stand in L position, perpendicular to the follower, such that your left hand and her right hand are connected like a towel, meaning her hand should be hanging on a bar, your hand.
-Your right hand should be at belly-button level.
+Stand in an L position, perpendicular to the follower.
 Your right hand should be placed on the follower’s middle back, not around the waist because this may prevent the follower from turning and because it feels creepy.
 This is not ballroom hold in the slightest.

 Open position #